maximilionus/freetype-envision/README.md

 ### Upgrade
 **Versions above `0.7.0`:**
 Follow the same steps from "Install" section.
-If there's a supported version of project already installed in system, the "install" command will prompt user to allow the upgrade.
+If there's a supported version of the project already installed, the "install" command will prompt the user to allow the upgrade.

 **Versions below `0.7.0`:**